 My passion for Asia has led to four books: A Short History of South-East Asia, which is in its 6th edition, Added Value – The Life Stories of South East Asian Business Leaders, Added Value – The Life Stories of Indian Business Leaders. and my most recent book, Profiles in Enterprise – Inspiring Stories of Indian Business Leaders.

 CNBC India aired a program produced out of the Mumbai book launch of the Indian Added Value.
 The program celebrated the lives of the distinguished business leaders covered in the book, a number of whom were present at the Mumbai lunch and interviewed by me.
+Click here to watch the interviews.

 Below are four books that Peter has written during his career.
 Click on the cover for more information.